yassin-elkhamlichi/Spring-Batch/README.md

 ## 8  IMPLEMENTATION :

-## 1\ Project Context: The "LegacyTrust" AcquisitionTo demonstrate enterprise batch processing
+## 1\ Project Context: Enterprise Batch Integration for LegacyTrust Acquisition
 > we are simulating a real-world financial migration scenario.

 * **The Scenario:** "MegaBank" has acquired "LegacyTrust."